Dakimen/LITRevuP9/README.md

 - User registration, login, and profile management
 - Create and manage review requests
 - Publish reviews for books or articles
-- Search for books / articles based on reviews or keywords
+- Search for users to follow through their nicknames
 - Dashboard for users to view their own requests & reviews as well as those by accounts they follow

 ---